Tunneling anisotropic magnetoresistance in organic spin valves

+It should be noted that in order for TAMR to be observed, electron tunneling through the organic layer is not necessary.
+It is sufficient to have carrier injection into the OSC through a barrier (as in most OSV) and thus to have a tunneling contribution in the injection process.
+For a sufficiently high contact resistance, the TAMR will always be visible above the normal device resistance, especially at low bias voltages.
+If however, the resistance of the semiconductor massively increases at low temperatures the effect will no longer be detectable.

 We have thus demonstrated that TAMR can exist in OSV structures with at least one LSMO electrode.
 This effect opens up new perspective for organic spintronics.
-However, as the effect can be either positive or negative in sign, depending on the direction of the applied magnetic field, our observations imply that careful measurements on any OSV are necessary in order to distinguish between TAMR and real spin valve operation.
-Moreover, the observation of TAMR in the type-3 devices indicates, that even for OSC layers of more than 100 nm thickness, tunneling effects at the interfaces can be the dominating transport mechanism.
+However, as the effect can be either positive or negative in sign, depending on the direction of the applied magnetic field, our observations imply that careful measurements on any OSV are necessary in order to distinguish between TAMR and real spin-valve operation.

 We thank the EU for funding the research in the project OFSPIN.